OWASP/www-chapter-buea/index.md

 Link: https://www.meetup.com/owasp-buea-chapter/events/303578887/

-Description: JOin us at Tech Chantier so as to learn about the most common vulnerabilities for Web applications listed in the OWASP Top 10 and how you can use OWASP ZAP to detect such vulnerabilities
+Description: Join us at Tech Chantier so as to learn about the most common vulnerabilities for Web applications listed in the OWASP Top 10 and how you can use OWASP ZAP to detect such vulnerabilities

 Other events around you
 ---------------------